 Even the sweetest and smartest of puppies need help learning how to behave.
 Start with a puppy training classes, and don’t forget to reward their hard work with some extra motivating training treats.
 Lots of plush toys and satisfying chews make it way less tempting to gnaw on items around the house, so stock up on both.

 Surprise, puppies really can’t be left alone for too long.
 Plus, with the changing seasons, they want nothing more than to go with you on all of your exciting adventures, and the not-so-exciting ones too.
 Travel-specific crates or bags, water bowls and treat pouches and safety seatbelt harnesses are key.
 For summer fun, think about a life jacket and a cooling mat.
 When the days get colder, paw booties, sweaters, and safe salt should about have you covered.
 In the spring and summer months, think about flea & tick prevention.

 ALL GROWN UP

-Between 12-24 months, your baby is officially an adult dog (some small breed will reach adulthood a little earlier and large breed dogs can take between 18-24 months to be considered an adult).
+At about 12 months old, your baby is officially an adult dog.
 It’s time to transition off the puppy food or give them less of their all life stages diet.
-Each breed is different, so follow what’s right for you dog and watch out for unnecessary weight gain.
-At this point they’ll also need adult-size collars and harnesses, along with more adult toys, treats and chews.
+Each breed is different, so follow what’s right for your dog and watch out for unnecessary weight gain.
+At this point they’ll also need adult-size collars and harnesses, along with more adult dog toys, treats and chews.
 Wow, they really do grow up so fast.